 2. If your Department already has a team email the team leader, or alternatively email firstname.lastname@example.org to get you started

 3. Register to access your Green Impact workbook using your University email address

 4. Either select to join an existing team to join or create a new team

-2. Register to become a Green Impact Project Assistant, or audit the team's work after the workbook submission in April
+2. Register to become a Green Impact Project Assistant (GIPA), or audit the team's work after the workbook submission in April

 3. Email email@example.com to get information on how to get involved

 In order to achieve a Gold Award, you have to have achieved all of the Bronze and Silver actions.
-You must then pick actions from the bonus tab on the online workbook and achieve 400 points in total.
+You must then pick actions from the gold action list in your tab on the online workbook and achieve 400 points in total.
 That's Gold for you!

 Excellence projects allow you to plan and carry out your own sustainability project at the University.
 You can start Excellence once you've achieved Gold for 2 years running, and must complete the 'Bronze' tab whilst working on Excellence, so be sure to keep revisiting the workbook whilst doing your project!

 Examples of Excellence Projects teams at York have worked on are: